netobserv/pano-research/README.md

 ## Workload

 In addition to our pipeline, we use two instances of a DNS load generation tool, DNS-OARC's [dnsperf](https://github.com/DNS-OARC/dnsperf).
-One instance queries 8.8.8.8 (Google's DNS server) and another instance queries 9.0.0.1 (IBM's server) simultaneously, using a sample DNS
+One instance queries 8.8.8.8 (Google's DNS server) and another instance queries 9.0.0.1 (IBM's DNS server) simultaneously, using a sample DNS
 [querylist](demo1/dnsperf/dns-entry-list) from a trace taken at yorktown.ibm.com.

 ## Running the Demo